epam/edp-tekton/docs/maven.md

 ### With Custom /.m2/settings.yaml

 A user provided custom `settings.xml` can be used with the Maven Task.
-To do this we need to mount the `settings.xml` on the Maven Task.
+To do this we need to mount volume with `settings.xml` on the Maven Task.

-Following steps demonstrate the use of a ConfigMap to mount a custom `settings.xml`.
+Following steps demonstrate the use of a ConfigMap to mount like a volume to Task `settings.xml`.

 1. create configmap